feathersjs/feathers/readme.md

 ## See it in action

-Here is all the code you need to create a RESTful, real-time todo API that uses an in memory data store:
+Here is all the code you need to create a RESTful, real-time message API that uses an in memory data store:

 ```js
 // app.js